dwave-examples/template/README.md

-**Interested in contributing a code example?** Please let us know about your code example by submitting a new issue to this repository.
+**Interested in contributing a code example?**

+Please take a look at our [contribution guidelines](CONTRIBUTING.md) before getting started.
 Thanks!

 <!-- Before submitting your code, please delete the above code contribution
 instructions and this comment as they will not be relevant in your code